 Saema Somalya is a lawyer and former Senior Vice President, General Counsel and Corporate Secretary of Warren Resources, Inc. She has practiced corporate and securities law for nearly 15 years.
 Ms. Somalya previously served as corporate counsel with PepsiCo, Inc. where she held the position of Senior Legal Director and Senior Corporate Counsel (2013-2014) and Legal Director and Corporate Counsel (2009-2013).
 From 2002 to 2009, Ms. Somalya was an associate with Morgan, Lewis & Bockius LLP, Linklaters LLP, and Davis Polk & Wardwell LLP.
 She received her B.A., magna cum laude, from Yale University in 1999 and her J.D. from Yale Law School in 2002.

-Mohamed Yusuf M. Mohamed is Associate General Counsel with Tesla Motors, Inc. in Fremont, CA and is responsible for employment and labor law matters worldwide.
-He previously served as Associate General Counsel for Wayne Farms LLC.
-From 1998 to 2005, he served as a trial attorney with the Office of the Solicitor of the U.S. Department of Labor in Washington, DC.
-Mr. Mohamed is a graduate of the University of Georgia School of Law where he was Executive Editor of the Journal of Intellectual Property Law.
-He received his Bachelors of Science in Management with honors at the Georgia Institute of Technology.
+Mohamed Yusuf M. Mohamed is Deputy General Counsel Employment & Immigration at Tesla, Inc. From 1998 to 2005, he served as a trial attorney with the Office of the Solicitor of the U.S. Department of Labor in Washington, D.C.
+Mr. Mohamed is a graduate of the University of Georgia School of Law, where he was Executive Editor of the Journal of Intellectual Property Law.
+He received his Bachelor of Science in Management with honors at the Georgia Institute of Technology.

-Dr. Aaliya Yaqub is a practicing internal medicine physician at the Facebook Health Center run by Crossover Health, a comprehensive medical group and integrated health management service for self-insured employers.
+Dr. Aaliya Yaqub is an entrepreneur and a physician.
+She practiced internal medicine at the Facebook Health Center run by Crossover Health, a comprehensive medical group and integrated health management service for self-insured employers.
 Based in Menlo Park, California, Dr. Yaqub serves as an advisor to select healthcare startups in Silicon Valley, teaches Stanford medical students, and is a member of the Board of Directors for Health in Harmony.